nbasker/tools/trade/README.md

 * Price
 * OrderType: market or limit

-The order status clarified using the following additional fields.
+The order status provided using the following additional fields.
 * Status: placed or completed or timedout
 * ExecutedQuantity
 * OrderTime